CodeCreatePlay360/PandaEditor/README.md

 * **control + z** to undo

 ## Editor states
-At any given moment, PandaEditor  **EditorMode** and **GameMode**, at any given time editor can only be in one of two modes.
+PandaEditor has two states **Editor** and **Game** state.
-The **EditorState** is your scene creation state, this is where you would set up your 2D or 3D scenes, The game logic and object behaviors defined during editor mode are executed in game mode, the game mode is also what you would expect as final game view.
+The **Editor** state is your scene creation state, this is where you would set up your 2D or 3D scenes, write scripts and define object behaviours.
+The game logic and object behaviors defined during editor mode are executed in **Game** state, the game state is also what you would expect as final view.

 ## Editor resources
 In PandaEditor a resource is defined as the **"building blocks of your project, every editor resource is a file located on your computer"** commonly they include files such as images, audio, 3d model files or python scripts etc.